 We want to make trucks and lorries safer for cyclists and are interested in all technological developments to that end.

-We are also very interested in the European Commissions recent proposal amending Directive 96/53 which governs the size and weight of lorries that are allowed to cross borders.
+We worked hard to improve HGV safety on the European Commissions recent proposal amending Directive 96/53 which governs the size and weight of lorries that are allowed to cross borders.

-The latest news is that the European Parliament has voted to not allow the cross border use of Megatrucks.
+The final news is that the European Parliament and Council voted to not allow the cross border use of Megatrucks.
 However the issue will be brought back to the table in 2016 after a thorough Commission review.

-The Parliament also voted to make safety a priority when considering any allowances to the front of the cabs, with a view to safety specifications becoming mandatory after a certain time.
+They also decided to include safety when considering any allowances to the front of the cabs, with a view to safety specifications becoming mandatory after a certain time.
 This includes the provision of better ditrect vision around the cab and also to allow better deflection.
+However this will only be allowed from 2021 onwards.
+The safety specifications will be outlined within changes to type approval during 2016-2017.

 A link to our Press Release should be at the side of this page.